UNIVERSITY OF WISCONSIN River Falls

 Submit Your Enrollment Deposit

-You are required to make a $100 tuition deposit to verify your intent to enroll.
+You are encouraged to make a $100 tuition deposit to verify your intent to enroll.

 Enrollment deposits will be accepted until the university has reached its enrollment limits.